shsui5379/notes/Computer Science/Software Analysis and Design 1/build systems.md

 ## How to get make to make things
-- Running `make` in the shell makes all the targets in the current directory's makefile
+- Running `make` in the shell makes the first target in the current directory's makefile
 - If this is isn't the first time running `make` in the directory, make is smart enough to only remake the targets whose dependencies have been updated since the last make
 - To make a specific target `targetName`, run `make targetName`